Cuban immigration to the United States: Immigration to the Northeast (1900–1958)

 Several other small waves of Cuban immigration to the U.S. occurred in the early 20th century (1900–59).
 Most settled in Florida and the northeast U.S. The majority of the 100,000 Cubans came for economic reasons due to (the Great Depression of 1929, volatile sugar prices, and migrant farm labor contracts).
 Others included anti-Batista refugees fleeing the military dictatorship, which had pro-U.S. diplomatic ties.
 During the '20s and '30s, emigration basically comprised workers looking for jobs, mainly in New York and New Jersey.
 They were classified as labor migrants and workers, much like other immigrants in the area at that time.
 Thus migrated more than 40,000 in the first decade, encouraged by U.S. immigration facilities at the time and more than 43,000 by the end of the 30s.

 Subsequently, the flow of Cubans to the United States fluctuated, due to both the domestic situation in the 40s and 50s in Cuba, and U.S. immigration policies, plus intermittent anti-immigrant sentiment.
 Cuban migration in those years included persons who could afford to leave the country and live abroad.

 The Cuban population officially registered in the United States for 1958 was around 125,000 people, including descendants.
 Of these, more than 50,000 remained in the United States after the revolution of 1959.

 Cuban exodus to Miami (1953–1959)

 After the Cuban revolution led by Fidel Castro in 1959, a Cuban exodus began as the new government allied itself with the Soviet Union and began to introduce communism.
-From 1960 to 1979, tens of thousands of Cubans left Cuba, with the vast majority coming from Cuba's educated, landowning upper class.
+From 1960 to 1979, tens of thousands of Cubans left Cuba.